gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 [AspectJ](https://en.wikipedia.org/wiki/AspectJ) limits the applicability for modern programming practices.
 Additionally, the concurrency topics covered are shallow and too low-level, especially considering the rise of first-class concurrency languages like Go and Rust.
-These languages offer more robust and efficient approaches to concurrency.
+These new languages offer more robust and efficient approaches to concurrency.
 Furthermore, the book primarily uses Java with Object-Oriented Programming examples, which may not adequately represent the diversity of modern programming styles today.
 Especially it lacks a comprehensive exploration of functional programming concepts, including immutability, referential transparency, high-order functions, and the emphasis on avoiding side effects.
-These principles are occasionally mentioned but they are not consistently applied in the book's examples.
+Such principles are occasionally mentioned but they are not consistently applied in the book's examples.

 Second, **the book's dogmatic presentation of coding principles can be a double-edged sword.** While it offers valuable advice, its lack of nuanced explanations and context can lead to misunderstandings, particularly for newer developers.
-Overzealous adherence to rules like "small functions" or the "DRY principle" without seeing the costs can actually hinder code quality.
+Overzealous adherence to rules like "small functions" or the "DRY principle" without seeing the costs is harmful to code quality.

 For example, blindly applying the "DRY principle" can result in excessive abstraction, leading to a proliferation of tiny, overly complex classes.
 This can make the code harder to understand and maintain.
 A better approach, recognizing that sometimes duplication is acceptable to improve readability or performance, is essential for effective software development.
-Even more important is that we should not place simple coding practices above higher design principles like coupling, cohesion, information hiding etc.
+Even more important is that we should not place tactical coding practices above higher design principles like coupling, cohesion, information hiding etc.

-More mantra-like examples can be found in the book directly:
+More mantra-like examples can be found in the book:

 > The first rule of function is that they should be small.
 The second rule of
 > functions is that they should be smaller than that. - _Clean Code, chapter 3,
 > p34_

-> Everytime you see a duplication in the code, it represents a missed
+> Every time you see a duplication in the code, it represents a missed
 > opportunity for abstraction. - _Clean Code, chapter 17, p289_

 **This writing style can also contribute to cargo-cult programming,** where